What is a Good Internet Upload Speed for Live Streaming?

 Radio

-Radio streaming is a bit different than the other use cases we’ve discussed so far.
+Radio streaming is a bit different from the other use cases we’ve discussed so far.
 Since radio is typically audio-only streaming, it consumes a smaller bandwidth, which means it doesn’t need very fast internet.
 You can get away with lower bandwidth for audio streaming, such as 500 kbps.

 Church